andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 ## Instead of...

-...only using the main model in your cache key, for view fragments using multiple models
+...only using the main model in your cache key, for view fragments using multiple models:

 ```ruby
 class Event < ApplicationRecord